-Poor Niasse hasn't caught a break at Goodison Park since signing from Lokomotiv Moscow under Roberto Martinez this time two years ago.
-He was immediately bombed out by Ronald Koeman and made to train with the Toffees' kids, but rescued Everton with two goals off the bench against Bournemouth in September and scored three more goals in his next five Premier League games.
+Poor Niasse hasn't caught a break at Goodison Park since signing from Lokomotiv Moscow this time two years ago.
+He was immediately bombed out by Ronald Koeman and made to train with the Toffees' kids, but rescued Everton with two goals off the bench against Bournemouth in September, before netting three more in his next five Premier League games.

 Who’s interested?
 Brighton, Crystal Palace, West Brom

 Frankly, there was debate last year as to whether winger Lolley – signed from non-league outfit Kidderminster in 2014 – was a Championship-calibre player, let alone top tier.
 Used sparingly by David Wagner this season, he made his first Premier League start in the 3-0 loss to Leicester but was substituted before the hour mark.